mantidproject/mantid/dev-docs/source/Testing/ErrorReporter-ProjectRecovery/ProjectRecoveryTesting.rst

        CloneWorkspace(InputWorkspace='100Rebinned', OutputWorkspace='%sClone'%str(i))
    SaveCSV(InputWorkspace='299Clone', Filename=testing_directory + 'Clone.csv')

-- Wait a few seconds, then provoke a crash by executing the `Segfault` algorithm
+- Wait a few seconds, then provoke a crash by running `Segfault` from the algorithm window
 - Restart MantidWorkbench
 - You should be presented with the Project Recovery dialog
 - Choose `Yes`